Pisek School

 The Pisek School in Pisek, North Dakota is a Classical Revival building.
 Pisek School was listed on the National Register of Historic Places in 1994.

 Pisek School was built in 1913.
 It was designed by John W. Ross (1848-1914).
 Born in Germany, Ross came to America in 1852 with his parents who settled in Sauk City, Wisconsin.
 Later he studied architecture under his brother, Charles Ross, then a noted architect in LaCrosse.
 In 1880, John Ross moved to Grand Forks where he opened his architectural office.
-Ross designed buildings in and around Grand Forks from 1880 until his death in 1914.
+Ross designed buildings in and around Grand Forks from 1880 until he died in 1914.
 Ross also designed schools in Minto, Minot, Williston, Hamilton, and Hallock.